How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 This is primarily due to the availability of experienced programmers in this field within their domain.

-Also, based on resources from SoftwareWorld, Thinkmobile, and Clutch, we found that size of the outsourcing agency affects cost.
+Also, based on resources from SoftwareWorld, Thinkmobile, and Clutch, we found that the size of the outsourcing agency affects IT outsourcing costs.

 Now that you have an apt idea of the factors impacting custom software development pricing, we’ll discuss some unforeseen costs you might encounter.

-When creating custom software, you should consider some hidden costs needed to make your product successful.
-Those costs are:
+When creating custom software, you should consider some hidden costs needed to make your software products successful.

 The marketing cost is the amount expended on making your solution known to its target users.